SuikaMochi/Mobile_Dungeon_Crawling_Project/Game Design Document.md

   - World, quests and other changes will be synced across devices if enabled

 Example:
-Player "Asparagus" takes a quest from the quest board <br>
+Player "Asparagus" takes a quest from the quest board
-example quest: "slay X amount of type of Y monster inside Z dungeon" <br>
+example quest: "slay X amount of type of Y monster inside Z dungeon"
-That quest will now be unavailable to all other players <br>
+That quest will now be unavailable to all other players
-Upon completing the quest <br>
+Upon completing the quest
-Y monster will be less likely to be encountered by other players in Z dungeon <br>
+Y monster will be less likely to be encountered by other players in Z dungeon

 ----------
 # TECHNICAL SPECS